maxmind/MaxMind-DB/MaxMind-DB-spec.md

 later in the spec.
 Changing a key's data type or removing a key would consistute a major version change for this spec.

+Except where otherwise specified, each key listed is required for the database to be considered valid.

 Adding a key constitutes a minor version change.
+Removing a key or changing its type constitutes a major version change.

 The list of known keys for the current version of the format is as follows: